Whistleblower says Ivanka, Jared got security clearance over experts' advice

 Newbold refused, and the third official ultimately left the White House, the Democrats' memo said.

-(Reporting by Ginger Gibson, Mark Hosenball and David Morgan; Editing by Bill Trott, Howard Goller and Michael Perry)
+(Reporting by Ginger Gibson, Mark Hosenball and David Morgan; Editing by Bill Trott and Howard Goller)